fedora-ci/dist-git-image/README.md

 ## Scripts

-### virt-customize.py
+### checkout-repo.py

-This script prepares a qcow2 image to be used by the pipeline
+This script checkouts specific branch from git repo and check if there is tests/tests*.yml

-* Download the base Fedora Qcow2 image for the release
+If PR is specified merge PR patch to branch

-* Download the rpms from specified Koji task ids
+* Clone git repo
-* Copy those rpms and enable them as repositories in the qcow2
+* Checkout branch
-* Install the rpms in the qcow2 (optional)
+* Fetch PR
-* Update the system (optional)
+* Merge PR

-### build-pr.py
+### create-build.py

 This script creates an scratch build in koji from a pull request